jstachio/ezkv/readme.md

 Another use case might be to simulate Spring Boot's configuration loading but without all of Spring Boot.
 Ezkv can do that declaratively through key values.
 In fact a user could make the previously mentioned ripgrep environment variable do a Spring Boot like load of configuration.

+Ezkv is not a property lookup or configuration binding (mapping to user defined types) framework.
+Its only job is to find key values.
+Because of this it can be used with any other downstream configuration frameworks as a source including Spring, or J2EE applications!

 ## Example

 A simple example using `java.util.Properties` files that could be parsed to `KeyValues` would be: